mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/call-flow.md

 **Inbound** calls are calls made to the Vonage platform:

-* to [Vonage number](/numbers/overview) from a regular phone,
+* to a [Vonage number](/numbers/overview) from a regular phone,
-* to [SIP domain](/voice/sip/concepts/programmable-sip) assigned to the application from PBX or any SIP capable software/hardware,
+* to a [SIP domain](/voice/sip/concepts/programmable-sip) assigned to the application from PBX or any SIP capable software/hardware,
-* from a client application using [Client SDK](/client-sdk/overview).
+* from a client application using the [Client SDK](/client-sdk/overview).

-**Outbound** calls are calls made from the Vonage platform to a regular phone number, SIP endpoint, client application or [WebSocket](/voice/voice-api/guides/websockets) server.
+**Outbound** calls are calls made from the Vonage platform to a regular phone number, a SIP endpoint, client application, or [WebSocket](/voice/voice-api/guides/websockets) server.
 Outbound calls are usually initiated in response to a request made via the REST API to create a new call.
 Outbound calls may also be made from within the call flow of an existing call (either inbound or outbound) using the `connect` action within the [NCCO](/voice/voice-api/guides/ncco).
 This scenario is generally used for forwarding calls.

 ## Scripted Call
 Both inbound and outbound calls initially follow the same call flow once answered.
 This call flow is controlled by an NCCO.
 An NCCO is a script of actions to be run within the context of the call.
 Actions are executed in the order they appear in the script, with the next action starting when the previous action has finished executing.
 For more information about NCCOs, see the [NCCO Reference](/voice/voice-api/ncco-reference).

-When a call is answered, Vonage makes a call to the `answer_url` provided.
-For inbound calls the `answer_url` is fetched from the configuration of the application that the number is linked to.
+When a call is answered, Vonage makes an HTTP request to the `answer_url` provided.
+For inbound calls, the `answer_url` is fetched from the configuration of the application that the number is linked to.
 For outbound calls, an `answer_url` is provided in the API request made to create the call.

 ```sequence_diagram
 activate User